StarFabricated/NanoForge/README.md

 You can make what's missing yourself :)

+NEW: Now We Have `MixinLoader` ! put modid.mixins.json into your jar to use it.

 ps: we only support 0.98a
 ### how to use
 copy game jar to `lib/gameJar`\